 - Condensate Removal

 While both oil-flooded and oil-free compressors produce condensate, that of oil-flooded units makes a water/oil mixture which either must be properly disposed of or use a filtration system to separate the oil from the water.
-Proper condensate disposal could result in costs of $50,000 per year and is something to take in consideration when making a compressor decision.
+Condensate treatment alone can cost up to $50,000 per year and is something to take into consideration when making a compressor decision.

 - Airend Replacement

 As compressors age, replacing the airend is often an option to improve overall performance.
 Depending on the technology, some airends are designed to last 3-5 years while others are rated for 20 years of continuous operation.
-This replacement cost may be upwards of 70% of the original equipment price, so it is important to get a professional opinion and to weigh your options.
+Replacement costs can run up to 70% of the original purchase price, so assess repair vs. replace carefully.

 Learn How to Uncover Hidden Costs at Your Facility